psychemedia/finn-resources/src/how-oisin-named.md

 "She is the Sky-woman of the Dawn," he said.
 "She is the light on the foam.
 She is white and odorous as an apple-blossom.
 She smells of spice and honey.
 She is my beloved beyond the women of the world.
 She shall never be taken from me."

-And that thought was delight and anguish to him: delight because of such sweet pros- pect, anguish because it was not yet realised, and might not be.
+And that thought was delight and anguish to him: delight because of such sweet prospect, anguish because it was not yet realised, and might not be.

-As the dogs had looked at him on the chase with a look that he did not understand, so she looked at him, and in her regard there was a question that baffled him and a state- ment which he could not follow.
+As the dogs had looked at him on the chase with a look that he did not understand, so she looked at him, and in her regard there was a question that baffled him and a statement which he could not follow.

 He spoke to her then, mastering his heart to do it.